VSSSE/VSS-DOC/SRS.md

 [The introduction of the **Software Requirements Specification (SRS)** provides an overview of the entire **SRS**.
 It includes the purpose, scope, definitions, acronyms, abbreviations, references, and overview of the **SRS**.]

 [Note: The **SRS** document captures the complete software requirements for the system, or a portion of the system.
-Following is a typical **SRS** outline for a project using only traditional, natural-language style requirements—with **no use-case modeling.  ** It captures all requirements in a single document, with applicable sections inserted from the Supplementary Specifications (which would no longer be needed).
+Following is a typical **SRS** outline for a project using only traditional, natural-language style requirementsâ€”with **no use-case modeling.  ** It captures all requirements in a single document, with applicable sections inserted from the Supplementary Specifications (which would no longer be needed).
 For a template of an **SRS** using use-case modeling, which consists of a package containing Use Cases of the use-case model and applicable Supplementary Specifications and other supporting information, see rup\_srsuc.dot.]

 [Many different arrangements of an **SRS** are possible.
 Refer to [IEEE830-1998] for further elaboration of these explanations, as well as other options for **SRS** organization.]

 1.
   1. 1.1Purpose

 The purpose of this document is to fully describe the external behaviour of the MovieTunes project.
-It will specify the conponents of the system, their features, interfaces, and constraints and explain their purpose.
+It will specify the components of the system, their features, interfaces, and constraints and explain their purpose.

 1.
   1. 1.2Scope